Revelation of Jesus Christ

 Vatican Obelisk

-Clue: 2 (the definition of 'image' and 'Dura')
+Clue: 2 (The definition of 'image' and 'Dura')

 The word 'image' is H6755 tselem {tseh'-lem} of Chaldaean origin meaning an idolatrous figure which corresponds to the Hebrew word H6754 also tselem meaning to shade; a phantom, that is, (figuratively) illusion, resemblance; hence a representative figure, especially an idol.

 Sun/Sky wheel at the Vatican in Rome.
-Note the vast amount of markers.

 Clue: 3 (Location - a plain)